hawkinsw/medava/README.md

 ## A Better Mousetrap

-Let's update `HospitalRunner` to simulate what happens when a better transportation provider is used that supports a more conducive environment for medicines.
+Let's update `HospitalRunner` to simulate what happens when a better transportation provider is used that supports a more conducive environment for chemimcally volatile medicines.
 Change the `run` method of the `HospitalRunner` class to look like:

 ```Java
     public static void run() {